-We hope you have enjoyed reading over your cat’s medical expenses and found the answer you needed.
+We hope you have enjoyed reading over your cat’s potential medical expenses and found the answer you needed.
 If we have helped you better plan for the future, please share this look into how much a vet visit costs for a cat on Facebook and Twitter.

 - Why Do Cats Purr?
 6 Reasons Why & How They Do It!

 - 11 Humane Ways To Keep Cats Out Of Your Flower Beds

 - 6 Best Cat Bed for Older Cats — Reviews & Top Picks

 Image Credit: Maria Sbytova, Shutterstock